hforresthub/three-react/README.md

+#Flying Stuff

-Live site:
+##Live site:

 https://three-react.netlify.app/

-Description:
+##Description:

 Just a playground for threeJS, React, and Firebase.

+##Instructions:

-Click a sphere to take control of it (or create a new one via the form inputs), then use wasd keys and c and space to move around.
+Click a sphere to take control of it (or create a new one via the form inputs), then use wasd keys and c and space to move around if you have a keyboard, or on mobile swipe up/down/left/right or tab the sphere.
 Updates the firebase database with your movements so others can see your changes in realtime.